akshaydeepakhegde/Calendar-and-TimeZone/README.md

 1. Calculate the number of days between any 2 dates without using the Java Date/Calendar classes for computation.
 2. Calculate number of time zones between any 2 time zones.

+# Design
+Please refer to Readme.docx for all the information about the design.

 # Summary of Classes
 file:///C:/Users/aksha/eclipse-workspace/assignment/Cal/doc/com/randstand/cal/package-summary.html